Empath Definition and Signs That You Are One

 Of course one of the very first traits you’d encounter in an empath would be emotional sensitivity.
-People who aren’t empaths can be emotionally sensitive.
+People who aren’t empathic can be emotionally sensitive.
 This means that they will contract emotions from other people similar to a virus.

 For example, if they witness someone having fun then they may find a smile spreading across their face while seeing someone cry could make them feel blue.
 Many people who believe themselves to be empaths are in fact simply emotionally sensitive.
 This is one reason why the empath definition is so difficult to pin down.

 Crowds Can Be Intense

 Very few people enjoy being stuck in crowds but for empaths, it is hell!
 Have you ever tried to concentrate in a crowded area where multiple discussions are taking place?
 Every time your mind gets back on track, a word or phrase from one conversation will distract you, then another, and then another.

 A similar effect is experienced by empaths but on an emotional level.
 Even if everyone in the crowd was silent, the empath would find themselves feeling multiple emotions at once which seem to fluctuate across the entire span of human emotion.

 The empath definition rarely takes into consideration the reasoning behind certain personality traits or behaviors experiences by an empath.
 Isolation can seem scary for many people: Being left alone with your own thoughts and only yourself as the company, can lead to negative emotional spirals.

 However, the empath definition would likely suggest to you that empaths can benefit greatly from some alone time.
 This is often mistaken for anxiety and introverted or even asocial behavior.